hapax/hapax.github.io/assets/maximal.md

 ### 1.2.
 A trip to the candy store <a id="sec-1-2" name="sec-1-2"></a>

-So far, we've just focused on the length of a single straight stick.
+So far, we've focused on the length of a single straight stick.
 But suppose we line up two sticks, end to end.
 Can we say anything interesting about the lengths involved?
 To make things more concrete, suppose you can take a direct,